gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ### Easy to Extend

 This model makes it easy to declare another peripheral or timer and add them to the **peripherals** or **timers** arrays.
-The following is an example of added an additional GPIO output peripheral.
+The following is an example of adding a GPIO output peripheral.

 ```c
 static Peripheral fanControl = {